 Why is this so important?
 Research shows a direct correlation between a person’s length of treatment and his or her success.
 Think about it: Would you rather stay in a comfortable, friendly, home-like environment or a sterile, clinical setting?
 Chances are you’d not only prefer the former, but you’d also be more likely to complete your program.

-2. Aside from Treating Heroin Addiction, What Else is Treated?
+2. Aside from Treating Heroin Addiction, What Other Addictions are Treated?

 3. What is the Therapist-to-Client Ratio?

 It would be easy to mistake one of Florida’s larger heroin rehab facilities—one with lots of beds—as a sign of quality.
 But, what really matters is the ratio of caregivers to clients.
 A large heroin treatment center with a small staff might be stretched too thin to provide the individualized care your loved one deserves.
 At Footprints, we maintain a 4:1 ratio of therapists to clients, so you can expect a more individualized program for your adult child.